dhiwinsamrich/Web-Scraping/README.md

 **Extract and summarize content from Wikipedia pages using Python and the Wikipedia API.**
 *Use Case:* Automatically retrieve relevant information and summaries from Wikipedia for research or content generation.

+### 🎥 **17.
+YouTube Comments Extractor**
+**Extract YouTube video comments using Python and the YouTube Data API.**
+*Use Case:* Collect comments from YouTube videos for sentiment analysis, user feedback, or content analysis.

 ---

 ## 🌟 **Key Features**